10 Toddler Restaurant Toys To Pack (So You Can Enjoy Your Meal Too!)

 Toddler tantrums happen.
 It’s ok, take a deep breath and you both will get through this!

-In public, they can be even more embarrassing, frustrating and so painful to watch, but these outbursts don’t have to ruin your restaurant outing.
+In public, they can be even more embarrassing, frustrating and so painful to watch, but these outbursts don’t have to ruin your outing.

 Here’s how to manage public temper tantrums.